Updated: Apr 27, 2021

-Welcome to the 3rd installment in Splendid Industries' ongoing series of live reviews featuring the amazing artists of The Peanut Gallery!
-In this edition we look back at a diverse line-up including two PG acts sandwiched in the middle -- so without further ado...
+Welcome to the 3rd installment in Splendid Industries' ongoing series of live reviews featuring the amazing artists of The Dream Kitchen!
+In this edition we look back at a diverse line-up including two DK acts sandwiched in the middle -- so without further ado...

 The first act was a new band named Bingo Day.
 I can't comment too thoroughly on what was witnessed because while they performed I was stuck on Dundas St. behind a garbage truck.
 Woe is me, but the last 30 secs of their final song gave me the distinct impression of a cool indie rock band.